 Clark Park Walking Loop (1.2 mi)

 To save the $5 entry fee you can park on Rosecrans next to the main entrance.
-Driving east on Rosecrans from Beach, you can park on the side of the road next to the two entrances to the park.
+Driving east on Rosecrans from Beach, you can park on the south side of the road between the two entrances to the park.
 But the places where there’s an absence of “no parking” fills up pretty fast.
-In which case, you merely drive on a block or so to park on Sunny Ridge.
-You then walk west on the sidewalk of Rosecrans to a small entrance to the park at its extreme east end.
-The entrance to the park there leads directly to extremely well groomed dirt trail going up to a stunning view of the park.
-The hill is surprisingly steep to the west, but of course the trails are professionally cut into the side so they go along the face at an angle.
-There are several branchings of the trail and choosing the one away from the center of the park is the longer trail.
-It makes a 1.2 mile loop if after reaching the main gate.
-After that, you then walk east on the concrete sidewalks to the ball diamonds.
+In which case, drive on (east) a block or so to park on Sunny Ridge.
+You then walk west on the sidewalk of Rosecrans to the smaller of the two entrances to the park.
+For walkers this (east end of the park) is the best place to enter.
+It leads directly to a well groomed dirt trail going up to a stunning view of the park.
+The west side of this hill is surprisingly steep, but the trails are professionally cut into the side so they go along the face at an angle.
+There are several branchings of the trail and as a rule-of-thumb, choosing the one away from the center of the park is the longer path.
+It makes a 1.2 mile loop if after reaching the main gate you then walk east on the concrete sidewalks to the ball diamonds.
 From there, find your way to the “dirt stairs” just below the north east corner of the park.
-This loop can be made a little longer, if after reaching the main entrance you stick to the outside most areas of the park and walk alongside the Rosecrans sidewalk.
+This loop can be made a little longer, if after reaching the main entrance you stick to the outside most area of the park and walk alongside the Rosecrans sidewalk.
 It’s very narrow on the park side of the fence.
 This is an indication that it isn’t maintained except by the foot falls of those who venture along this longest perimeter.

 ___ An interesting feature of the south and west portions of the trail is that they are at the crest of a very long berm.
 It is fun because it give something of a commanding view for such a long walk; very unusual.
 The berm is probably left over dirt from making the lake or the leveling of the playing fields.
 The berm also blocks the sight of houses from anywhere inside the park.
 This is a common and very effective architectural trick especially if the sides of the berm can be watered so it can be green with trees and shrubs.
 Disneyland used this trick from the very beginning in 1958.

 County Parks, if they are sufficiently large, charge cars to enter, but not walkers.
-(Usually five dollars on the weekend, three dollars; weekdays.)
+(Five dollars on the weekend, three dollars; weekdays.)
 It makes sense, since people in cars usually use more of the facilities than walkers.
 After that everything in the park is free to use, unless you want to have a company picnic which reserves a bunch of tables ($100) or even the amphitheater for a bit more money.
 There’s play equipment, as well as picnic tables . . . bathrooms of course, and a small lake that is stocked with fish you can catch and release.
 (Fishing license required, even though you don’t take the fish away.)
-There’s even a structure which looks like play equipment which is well built enough for kids, but obscure enough that when you ask your friends what the mystery objects are, they’d never guess it was art. http://www.ocparks.com/parks/ralph/amenities The most important structure is a museum which isn’t worth seeing on its own, but is worth seeing when it host events there.
+There’s even a structure which looks like play equipment which is well built enough for kids, but obscure enough that when you ask your friends what the mystery objects are, they will be very amused when you tell them it is art.
+Here’s a list of their facilities: http://www.ocparks.com/parks/ralph/amenities The most important structure is a museum on the east side, which isn’t worth seeing on its own, but is worth seeing when it host events there.
 “Animals, Then and Now,” for example.
-The main role of that museum is that makes important, the cliffs across the street as the source of some fairly notable fossils. http://www.ocparks.com/parks/ralph/interpretive
+The museum has a role even if isn’t open.
+It demonstrates how important the cliffs across the street are as the source of some fairly notable fossils. http://www.ocparks.com/parks/ralph/interpretive

 More on Parking

 All parks that charge to get in, can’t keep people from walking in, so there’s something of a tradition, that walking is encouraged.
-They even go to some trouble to allow parking on the side of the road.
-(The “No Parking” signs along Rosecrans have been removed for a few hundred feet next to the entrance.
-Read the “no parking” signs carefully; the arrow indicates from that point on.)
-But going in with your car is worth $5 to take advantage of the facilities of a park.
+They even go to some trouble to allow free parking on the side of the road at both Craig and here at Clark.
+(The “No Parking” signs along Rosecrans have been removed for a few hundred feet next to the main entrance.
+It was mentioned above to park on Sunny Ridge (east on Rosecrans) if along Rosecrans next to the entrance is full.
+But Sunny Ridge is actually the better place to park if you are driving west on Rosecrans.
+There’s a small entrance that is less than a block from Sunny Ridge.
+Going in with your car is worth $5 to take advantage of the facilities of a park.
 There’s picnic tables and sports venues which require stuff to be brought in.
-It is also convenient for a family to drive in rather than walk along the street.
-Early in the morning, rarely is parking along Rosecrans filled.
-But if it is, keep going to Sunny Ridge Drive, as mentioned above.
+It is also convenient for a family with small kids to drive in rather than walk along the street before going in.

 ___There is also a walk-through entrance on the south (middle) side of the park which is a cul-de-sac of Hillcrest Road.
-It is very convenient entrance for the neighborhood, but very hard to get to, if you don’t live there.
-Along Rosecrans or the Sunny Ridge Drive parking places are much more convenient.
+It is very convenient entrance for the neighborhood, but very hard to get to if you don’t live there.
+Along Rosecrans or the Sunny Ridge Drive parking places are much more convenient for most users of the park.

-Since this park has staff, they would like even hikers to be observant of hours they are open.
-(Not that they can do anything to stop you, or even want to.)
-In the summer, 7:00 AM to 9:00 PM. http://www.ocparks.com/parks/ralph.
+There are gates for walkers but they are never closed.
+But since this park has staff, they would like even hikers to be observant of hours they are open.
+In the summer, 7:00 AM to 9:00 PM.
+To be sure click here–> http://www.ocparks.com/parks/ralph.

 Google Maps of County Trails